robertpi/strangelights_new_fornax/posts/achrive/2020/06/05/dotnet-today-tomorrow-and-how-we-go-here.md

 We'll take a quick tour of the features of the CLR and then talk about the implementations of the CLR and FCL that exist today.

 The usual way that code is executed in the CLR is by 'just in time' (JIT) compilation, meaning each method is compiled from byte codes to native machine code just before the method is executed.
-There some version of the CLR support 'ahead of time' (AOT) compilation of .NET assembles and even interpretation of IL, but the main focus of the CLR has been JIT, so AOT compilation support is not as fully developed as it might be and only fairly idiosyncratic version of the CLR offer IL interpretation.
+There are some version of the CLR support 'ahead of time' (AOT) compilation of .NET assembles and even interpretation of IL, but the main focus of the CLR has been JIT, so AOT compilation support is not as fully developed as it might be and only fairly idiosyncratic version of the CLR offer IL interpretation.

 The CLR is garbage collected environment, meaning that the programer does not need to manage the deallocation of memory directly, a garbage collector (GC) will decide whether memory is still in use or not and de-allocate it, if it detects it's not in use.
 Different version of the CLR have different GC algorithms, but the most commonly used one is [tracing garbage collection](https://en.wikipedia.org/wiki/Tracing_garbage_collection) with additional heuristics to try and optimize memory management in a number of different scenarios.